eamena-project/eamenaR/README.md

                fig.width = 14)
 ```

+Here we restrict the plot to dates after 2020-08-01 (option `date.after`).
 The option `plot.g = T` gives this plot:

 <p align="center">
   <img alt="img-name" src="./results/users_date_joined.png" width="600">
 </p>

-Here we restrict the plot to dates after 2020-08-01 (option `date.after`).
-The other statistic calculated is the total number of users (minus those who have an account but have never logged in)

-The total number of users can be be restrict to an interval (options `date.after` and `date.before`), for example limiting the count to the year 2022:
+The total number of users can also be restricted to an interval (options `date.after` and `date.before`), for example limiting the count to the year 2022:

 ```
 d <- ref_users(db.con = my_con,